 - Drug free

 One of the first things that comes to mind when figuring out which egg donor to choose is the physical appearance.
-It is natural that most parents want the child to resemble their own physical appearance.
-If your family mostly has brown eyes and pale skin it probably will be important for you for the donor to have such attributes.
-It’s also very common and rather normal that most partners want the donor to be attractive.
-Sometimes photos of the donors when they were children or photos of their kid are available for those searching for an egg donor.
-This way people searching for egg donors can see what their child could possibly look like.
-If you don’t care about the physical appearance at all that makes things a lot easier and broadens you selection.
+It is natural that most parents want the child to have similar physical appearance.
+If your family members mostly have brown eyes and pale skin, it probably will be important for you that the donor has such attributes.
+It is also very common and rather normal that most infertile couples want the donor to be attractive.
+Can you see pictures of egg donors?
+Yes, in some countries.
+At some IVF clinics and egg banks egg donor photos, donor as a baby photos or photos of their children are available for browsing.
+Unfortunately, not all clinics can provide such photos as it is not allowed by the local law.
+If you get access to such pictures, you may be able to imagine what your child could possibly look like.
+If you do not care about the physical appearance that much, it makes things a lot easier and broadens your selection.

 Of course none of this matters when contrasted with medical history.
 You must remember that a young, healthy-looking and attractive college student does not immediately make a suitable donor.
-All egg donors are medically tested physically and psychologically, however you still have to be aware and examine the medical history and combine it with your family’s history.
-If for example the male parent is a carrier of some genetic disease than a donor carrying the same genetic disease should be avoided.
-Blood type is also an important matter when choosing the donor.
-If it is an anonymous donor it would be good if your blood types matched.
-If something ever happened to the child and blood is needed you won’t have to look for it.
-It is worth to add that if the child does not know that it was conceived using donated eggs then if blood is needed he could find out that you are not 100% biologically related.
+All egg donors are medically tested physically and psychologically, including tests for sexually transmited diseases and genetic conditions like sickle cell disease.
+Blood type is also an important matter when selecting your egg donor.
+If you want to go for an anonymous donor, it would be good if your blood types are matching.
+If something ever happens to your child and blood transfusion is needed, you will be able to provide your own blood for the child.
+It also works the other way round: if you are in need of blood transfusion, your child, once over 18, will be able to help you.
+It is worth adding that if the child does not know that they were conceived using donated eggs, then if blood is needed, they could find out the hard way that you are not genetically related.

-As we said earlier you should feel a connection with the donor.
-That’s why personality is also important when you are choosing the donor.
-You can check what are the donor’s hobbies, interests, what sports does he like.
+As we said earlier it is a good way to feel a connection with the donor.
+That is why personality is also important when you are choosing the donor.
+You can check what the donor’s hobbies and interests are, what sports she likes.
 It is recommended that you find someone who shares your interests and to whom you can relate to.

-Keep in mind that various egg banks have different policies on what information they give on the donors.
+Keep in mind that various egg banks have different policies on what information they give on their donors.

-When you already narrowed the number of donors of your choice it is fairly important to get an idea where is their localization.
-If the donor is local you can save up thousands of dollars on flights and hotels.
-So if you have limited budget try looking for local donors and then when this does not work start searching on a bigger scale.
+When you already narrowed the number of donors of your choice, it is fairly important to get an idea where they are based.
+If the donor is local, you can save up hundreds of pounds on flights and hotels.
+So if you have limited budget, try looking for local donors and then when this does not work, start searching on a bigger scale.